lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/build.rst

   # Linux, MacOS:
   #   Note the "./" before the name of the application.
   > ./idf-to-fmu-export-prep.app  Energy+.idd  test.idf

-Note that you must explicitly name the IDD file, as this executable does not attempt to read the ``ENERGYPLUS_DIR`` environment variable.

 If running the export-preparation application as shown above works correctly, it produces two files, ``modelDescription.xml`` and ``variables.cfg``.
 Otherwise, it should produce an error message, which should also be echoed to an output file ``output.log``.